nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% example title="Let Branch handle the details" %}

 Creating links is great, but creating a ton of different links up front for all the channels in `UIActivityViewController` is a pain.
 You can use our preconfigured `UIActivityItemProvider` to make life easier.
-Calling this method will automatically generate a Branch link with all the appropriate analytics tags when the user presses a button to share.
+Calling this method will automatically generate a Branch link with the appropriate analytics channel when the user presses a button to share.

-{% image src='/img/pages/getting-started/creating-links/ios_share_sheet.jpg' actual center alt='ios share sheet' %}
+{% image src='/img/pages/getting-started/creating-links/ios_share_sheet.png' actual center alt='ios share sheet' %}

 To implement it, use the following `showShareSheetWithLinkProperties` method instead of `getShortUrlWithLinkProperties` in the last step above: